Musab-Nazir/clojure-fullstack-template/README.md

 Download from https://github.com/Musab-Nazir/clojure-fullstack-template

 ## Usage
+Build the frontend to ensure your cljs is compiled to js:

+    $ npm run script build

 Run the backend server on port 8080 (if no port is provided 8888 is used):

     $ clojure -M -m musab.core 8080

-Run the frontend.
-Must have shadow-cljs installed either locally or globally.
+Run the frontend in watch mode for dev purposes.
 The default port is 3000:

     $ npm start